 How Coherence Found Us.

-In 2012, on Kauaʻi, patterns were emerging that were impossible to ignore.
-The island had become ground zero for GMO testing and experimentation, with restricted-use pesticides sprayed in open air near schools.
+In 2012, on Kauaʻi, the island was ground zero for GMO testing and experimentation, with restricted-use pesticides sprayed in open air near schools.
 Pesticides prohibited in the countries where they were produced, yet permitted here.
-Children were getting sick.
-The communities most affected were the poorest on the island.
+Children were getting sick, and the impacts were falling most heavily on communities already carrying the greatest environmental and economic burdens.

 A Rights of Nature ballot initiative to address the spraying did not reach a public vote.